ECONOMICS STRATEGY

 Note: Make a note of the International Economic organisations to which India is not a member of; and on Asian Development Bank (ADB), G4.

-Which of the following organizations brings out the publication known as ‘World Economic Outlook’?A. The International Monetary FundB.
+Example (2014 Prelims Questions Paper): Which of the following organizations brings out the publication known as ‘World Economic Outlook’?A. The International Monetary FundB.
 The United Nations Development Programme

 C. The World Economic Forum